cortexinvader/Messenger-bot/README.md

 The project is configured for Replit deployment:

+### Build and Start Commands

+- **Build command**: `npm run build`
+- **Start command**: `npm run start`
+- **Development command**: `npm run dev`

+### Deployment Steps

-1. Ensure all environment variables are set
+1. Ensure all environment variables are set in Replit Secrets
-2. Test the application locally
+2. Test the application using the Run button
-3. Use Replit's deployment features for production
+3. Click the "Deploy" button in Replit to create a production deployment
+4. Configure the deployment settings:

-Build command: `npm run build`
+   - Build command: `npm run build`
-Start command: `npm run start`
+   - Run command: `npm run start`
+   - Set any required environment variables
+5. Your bot will be available at `<your-repl-name>.replit.app`

+### Environment Variables for Deployment

+Make sure these are set in your Replit Secrets:
+- `GEMINI_API_KEY`: Your Google Gemini AI API key
+- `DATABASE_URL`: PostgreSQL connection string (auto-configured on Replit)
+- `FACEBOOK_APPSTATE` (optional): Your Facebook cookies/appstate JSON

 ## 🔒 Security Features